-Ms Christine Ong, Senior Principal Dietitian from the Nutrition and Dietetics Department at KK Women's and Children's Hospital (KKH), a member of the SingHealth group, discusses the differences between soy and cow's milk.
+Soy versus dairy, which milk is healthier?
+Ms Christine Ong, Senior Principal Dietitian from the Nutrition and Dietetics Department at KK Women's and Children's Hospital (KKH) dishes the truth.

 Proponents of soy milk tout it as a natural, plant-based source of protein and point to research that shows that soy milk lowers LDL (low density lipoprotein), or “bad” cholesterol in the body, thereby cutting a person’s risk of developing heart diseases.
 Soy critics argue that soy contains phytoestrogens, which are thought to interfere with a child’s development.

 How do you, as a consumer, make an informed choice?
 To help you, we discuss here some important questions about soy and cow’s milk, namely:

 What is the difference between soy and cow’s milk?

 Is soy or dairy better for patients with cancer?

 Difference between soy milk and cow’s milk